Port of Philadelphia

-The Port of Philadelphia is located on the Delaware River in Philadelphia in the U.S. state of Pennsylvania.
+The port of Philadelphia is located on the Delaware River in Philadelphia in the U.S. state of Pennsylvania.

-Generally the term applies to the publicly owned marine terminals located within Philadelphia city limits along west bank of the river.
+Port of Philadelphia generally refers to the publicly owned marine terminals located within Philadelphia city limits along the west bank of the river.
 These terminals are managed by the Philadelphia Regional Port Authority, PhilaPort, an agency of the Commonwealth of Pennsylvania.
 The term is sometimes used for Delaware River port complex to collectively refer to the ports and energy facilities along the river in the tri-state PA-NJ-DE Delaware Valley region.
-They include the Port of Salem, the Port of Wilmington, the Port of Chester, the Port of Paulsboro, the Port of Philadelphia and the Port of Camden.
+They include the Port of Salem, the Port of Wilmington, the Port of Chester, the Port of Paulsboro, the Port of Philadelphia, and the Port of Camden.
 Combined they create one of the largest shipping areas of the United States.
-In 2016, 2,427 ships arrived at Delaware River port facilities: Fruit ships were counted at 577, petroleum at 474, and containerized cargo at 431.
+In 2016, 2,427 ships arrived at Delaware River port facilities: 577 fruit ships, 474 petroleum ships, and 431 containerized cargo ships.

-PhilaPort (The Philadelphia Regional Port Authority)
+PhilaPort (Philadelphia Regional Port Authority)

-The Philadelphia Regional Port Authority, commonly known as PhilaPort, and referred to as The Port of Philadelphia, is an independent agency of the Commonwealth of Pennsylvania charged with the management, maintenance, marketing, and promotion of port facilities along the Delaware River in Pennsylvania, as well as strategic planning throughout the port district.
+The Philadelphia Regional Port Authority, commonly known as PhilaPort, and referred to as the Port of Philadelphia, is an independent agency of the Commonwealth of Pennsylvania charged with the management, maintenance, marketing, and promotion of port facilities along the Delaware River in Pennsylvania, as well as strategic planning throughout the port district.
 PhilaPort works with its terminal operators to improve its facilities and to market those facilities to prospective port users around the world.
 Port cargoes and the activities they generate are responsible for thousands of direct and indirect jobs in the Philadelphia area and throughout Pennsylvania.

 On May 22, 2017, The Philadelphia Regional Port Authority (PRPA) announced that it was rebranding as PhilaPort (The Port of Philadelphia) effective immediately.
 The name ‘PhilaPort’ was decided on to distinguish The Port of Philadelphia from the many other regional authorities.

 Terminals

-The Port consists of a series of marine terminals, each with specialized capabilities.
+The port consists of a series of marine terminals, each with specialized capabilities.